 Step Three: Air Fry Potatoes

 - Place seasoned potatoes in the air fryer basket.
 You may need to work in batches here, depending on how many potatoes you’re cooking and the size of your air fryer basket.

 - Set the temperature for 400°F and the timer for 20 minutes.
 At around 10 minutes, remove the basket and use tongs to “stir” the potatoes so they’re evenly browned on all sides.
-Alternatively, shake the basket a bit to “toss” the wedges.
+Alternatively, shake the basket to “toss” the wedges.

 How to Serve Potato Wedges